 PROGRAMS

-Achieving the benefits of the Litigation Risk Analysis techniques requires expert training, hands-on practice and critical feedback.
+Achieving the benefits of the Litigation Risk Analysis techniques requires expert training, hands-on practice, and critical feedback.
 We offer different levels of CLE-approved programs that can be combined and tailored to meet your specific needs.
 Examples can be drawn from commercial contract, personal injury, products liability, employment discrimination, patent infringement, medical malpractice, or other types of disputes.

 Half-Day Introduction.
 This program introduces attorneys to the concepts behind Litigation Risk Analysis and demonstrates why performing such analyses can be of great value in evaluating cases.
 It uses a highly interactive format to present each of the steps involved in performing a full risk analysis.

 Follow-up Review.
 To solidify people’s skills, a follow-up program can be implemented in the months following a seminar.
 Each team of participants submits analyses of two current cases.
-The first (simpler) is reviewed by phone, while the second (more complex) is critiqued in more detail during a return visit to your offices.
+The first (simpler) is reviewed by phone, while the second (more complex) is critiqued in more depth during a return visit to your offices.

 WHO SHOULD ATTEND?